Will Smith issues apology to Chris Rock over slapping incident at Oscars - KESQ

 Around 40 minutes later, Smith would take the stage again — this time as a winner.

-Accepting his best actor award for his role in “King Richard,” a tearful Smith acknowledged the earlier incident and apologized to the Academy and fellow nominees.
+Accepting his best actor award for his role in “King Richard,” a tearful Smith acknowledged the earlier incident and apologized to the Academy of Motion Pictures Arts and Sciences, the organization behind the Oscars, and fellow nominees.
 Notably, Rock was not mentioned by name.

 Smith said, “I know to do what we do, you gotta be able to take abuse and have people talk people about you.
 In this business, you gotta have people disrespecting you.
 And you gotta smile and pretend that’s ok.”